Burundi Country Summary

 Transparency International Corruption Index | 20 |

 Burundi continues to struggle with widespread corruption, particularly grand corruption, despite the government's efforts to combat it.
-Political elites and former officials misuse their positions to embezzle public resources, and existing anti-corruption laws are poorly enforced, with many officials enjoying immunity from prosecution.
-The lack of transparency in government procurement and the disbanding of the anti-corruption court further exacerbate the issue, making it a significant barrier to foreign investment.
+Political elites and former officials misuse their power to misappropriate public resources, while existing anti-corruption laws are poorly enforced and do not hold officials accountable.
+The lack of transparency in government procurement and the disbandment of the anti-corruption court further exacerbate the issue, making it a significant barrier to foreign investment.

 Economy

-Burundi is one of the world's most impoverished countries, with 87% of its population living below the World Bank's poverty line of $2.15 per day, and a significant portion reliant on subsistence agriculture.
-The economy faces challenges such as high youth unemployment, estimated at 65%, and persistent foreign exchange shortages that hinder investment and growth.
-Despite government efforts to modernize agriculture and attract foreign direct investment, issues like corruption and an ill-equipped bureaucracy continue to impede economic progress.
+Burundi is one of the world's most impoverished countries, with 87% of its population living below the World Bank's poverty line of $2.15 per day, and a significant majority reliant on subsistence agriculture.
+The economy faces numerous challenges, including high youth unemployment at around 65%, pervasive corruption, and a lack of foreign direct investment, despite government efforts to modernize agriculture and develop the mining sector.
+Recent initiatives, such as a new Mining Code and infrastructure development, aim to stimulate economic growth, but persistent issues like foreign exchange shortages and climate-related agricultural damage continue to hinder recovery.

 Buy Full Burundi Report